 This introduction to chemical engineering will expose the unfamiliar to the knowledge base and skill set that trained chemical engineers take into a wide variety of industries such as food production, pharmaceuticals, industrial processing, materials science and alternative energy.
 Core engineering concepts are presented in entertaining ways through short daily lectures, class activities and daily hands-on laboratory exercises.
 Students are challenged through discussions on alternative energy production, reaction engineering, fluid dynamics, polymer synthesis, and the perennial question: What is the difference between chemistry and chemical engineering?

 *This course is recommended for highly motivated rising juniors and seniors.

 INSTRUCTOR: Rachel Monfredo

 This course explores how people self-identify and examines other cultures.
 Utilizing topics such as interracial dating, this course will be interactive and discussion-based.
 Discussions will include reading personal narratives as well as using popular media.
 Assignments will encourage students to have a taste of the social sciences including an introduction to anthropology, psychology, and sociology.
-Students will be able to conduct research, explore their surrounding neighborhoods, and interact with people of different backgrounds by conducting interviews.
-There will be an educational field trip and students will then be asked to present in class based on their personal experiences.
+Students will be able to conduct research, virtually explore their surrounding neighborhoods, and interact with people of different backgrounds by conducting online interviews.
+There will be dynamic guest speakers and students will then be asked to present in class based on their personal experiences.

 INSTRUCTOR: Jessica Guzman-Rea